 Present: Generating predictions and evaluating performance of simple linear regression model

 The very purpose of supervised learning is to use existing, labeled data to generate predictions.
 Thus, this exercise will demonstrate how to generate predictions on the test feature and generate model performance metrics by comparing the predictions to the actual values.

+Note:

+Continuing from Exercise 2

 Generate predictions on the test data using the following:

 predictions = model.predict(X_test[['Humidity']])

-A common way to evaluate model performance is to examine the correlation between the predicted and actual values using a scatterplot and a Pearson r correlation coefficient.
-Refer to the following code:
+A common way to evaluate model performance is to examine the correlation between the predicted and actual values using a scatterplot.
+The scatterplot displays the relationship between the actual and predicted values.
+A perfect regression model will display a straight, diagonal line between predicted and actual values.
+The relationship between the predicted and actual values can be quantified using a Pearson r correlation coefficient.
+It is helpful to the reader if the correlation coefficient is displayed in the plot’s title.
+The following code will show you how to do this:

 import matplotlib.pyplot as plt